NickyMeuleman/gatsby-theme-nicky-blog/theme/README.md

 The posts in `/notes` will be sourced from the `notes` folder.

 Only posts in `/blog` will be paginated.
 With each paginated page holding a maximum of 10 posts.
-Paginated pages after the one that lists the first 10 posts, will be prefixed be `/page`. eg. `/blog`, `/blog/page/2`, `/blog/page/3`, etc
+Paginated pages after the one that lists the first 10 posts, will be prefixed be `/page`. eg. `/blog`, `/blog/page/2`, `/blog/page/3`, etc.

+Two plugins to add support for math equations via [KaTeX](https://katex.org/) are added.
+Sidenote: For KaTeX to work correctly, The plugins on their own are not enough.
+The CSS also has to be included on the pages equations are used, in the demo this is done in `gatsby-browser.js`.

 Authors are shared between instances (be it `/blog` or `/notes`).
 A single author can write posts in both instances.
 Refer to the [Adding authors](#Adding-authors) to see how to add authors.